front-end-intermediate/session-11/readme.md

 .addEventListener('click', addWeapon)
 ```

+And test.
 The input fields should now be connected to the state.

 <!-- Comment out the current dispatches: -->